dawg420/AIDF-AI-LLM-Assessment/README.md

 ## Sample Graph

-A sample graph image is included in the project:
+A sample graph image is included in the project.
+It is the result of running the existing code on the articles currently stored in 'data/reports'.

 ![Sample Graph](data/graph_database/sample_graph.png)